Investing in Shares

 2. Investing in micro-cap stocks only

 Micro-cap stocks typically have a market capitalisation under $500 million and are ranked from 350 to 600 on the Australian Stock Exchange.
-With a relatively small market capitalisation, buying stocks in these companies can be cheap.
+Buying stocks in these companies can be cheap.
 The downside, however, is that these companies are usually in their infancy and experience volatile price fluctuations.
 There's a place for micro-cap stocks in your investing.
 However, if you're putting all of your money into these companies, you're likely exposing yourself to unnecessary risk.

 Moving forward with a long-term wealth strategy